g11andrews/dotnet-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+1.) run command: ng new driver-project
+2.) run command: cd driver-project
+3.) replace all files you can with mine, this will open another local server after you run the command below.
+The servers communicate.
+This simply takes the JSON from backend local server and displays it in a better way.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.